 Watch this step-by-step video to learn how to cut, assemble and frame your gorgeous 3D mandala letters.

 1) Open your mandala letter SVG in Cricut Design Space

-Visit my Etsy shop to purchase the floral alphabet SVG files.
+Visit my 3D mandala shop to purchase the floral alphabet SVG files.

 Open up Cricut Design Space and click “New Project” to create a blank canvas.